 class in C#.
 This class allows us to access information about the data types used in our code.

-in various ways, such as using the typeof
+can be obtained in several ways, such as using the typeof

 operator, the GetType